GENOMICS

 Chromosome replication origin:

-Ori-Finder and Ori-Finder 2 - are useful platforms for the identification and analysis of replication origins (oriCs) in the bacterial and archaeal genomes, respectively.
+Ori-Finder - is a useful platform for the identification and analysis of replication origins (oriCs) in the bacterial genomes.
 (Reference: Luo H et al. (2019) Brief Bioinform 20(4): 1114-1124).
 Please note that these tools have been used to create DoriC - a database of replication origins in prokaryotic genomes including chromosomes and plasmids.
 (Reference: Luo H & Gao F (2019) Nucleic Acids Res.
 47(D1): D74-D77).

 Correcting genome annotations: